-We are committed to turning the tide; our programme is already creating resilient children, resilient families, resilient schools and a more resilient society, proving that education truly is the key to prevention.
+We are committed to turning the tide; our programme is already creating resilient children, resilient students, resilient families, resilient schools, higher education institutions and a more resilient society, proving that education truly is the key to prevention.

 IHEART – Innate Health Education and Resilience Training – helps our young people uncover their innate resilience, overcome their personal challenges and realise their potential.
 We address mental health, behavioural and emotional issues amongst students as well as challenges to resilience and wellbeing amongst teachers and staff.